shoeffner/web-openccg/README.md

 If at least one successful parse exists, the these fields are included:
 - `parses`: A dictionary of parse-identifiers (e.g. "np") to actual parses as OpenCCG outputs them.
 - `json_parses`: A version of the OpenCCG outputs in a flat JSON.
 This is produced via a custom grammar for [TatSu](https://github.com/neogeny/TatSu).
 For details see [below](#json-format)
+- `graphs`: A dictionary of parse-identifiers to dot-strings.
+They can be rendered using graphviz -- the [online GUI](https://litmus.informatik.uni-bremen.de/openccg) renders these automatically.

-*Note:* The keys are shared between `parses` and `json_parses`, thus you can easily lookup the original output for a JSON parse and vice-versa.
+*Note:* The keys are shared between `parses`, `json_parses`, and `graphs`, thus you can easily lookup the original output for a JSON parse and vice-versa.

 If an error occurs, the error field is present:
 - `error`: An error description.